About me

 8. What qualifications and experience do you have?

-I’m a qualified psychotherapeutic counsellor with over 10 years’ experience post-qualification and 30+ years in helping professions.
+I’m a qualified psychotherapeutic counsellor with over 12 years’ experience post-qualification.
 I hold postgraduate training in clinical supervision, couples counselling, and therapy with children and families.
-I also supervise and teach other therapists.
+I also supervise and teach other therapists at advanced diploma level.

 9. How do I book a session?